mukulb82/microservices_observability_monitoring/README.md

  Assumptions:
  =============
  1. the features are build with some random basic requirements, the idea is to showcase and focus on observablity principles of microservices
  2. The source code doesnt consist of .JAR files, each microservice can be build seperately using : 'mvn clean install' command at place where pom.xml is present  for each  microservices.
  3. Each microservices are configured using - 8000 (order), 8002(catalog), 8003(payment) tomcat server ports.

  URLs:
  ====
- 3. The local end-points  -
+  The local end-points  -
-	a) Postman end-points for calling Create Order service which calls other business calls - Catalogue and Payment
+	a)  http://localhost:8080/service/order/vegetables: End-point for calling Create Order service which calls other business calls - Catalogue and Payment:
-    a) http://localhost:16686/ - URL to view Jaeger distributed tracing
+        b) http://localhost:16686/ - URL to view Jaeger distributed tracing
-	b) http://localhost:9090/ - URL to view Prometheus dashboard for application/system metrics
+	c) http://localhost:9090/ - URL to view Prometheus dashboard for application/system metrics
-	c) http://localhost:3000/d/RnsbxnXMz/create-order-monitoring-dashboard?orgId=1 -- URL to view Grafana dashboard for application/system metrics graphs
+	d) http://localhost:3000/d/RnsbxnXMz/create-order-monitoring-dashboard?orgId=1 -- URL to view Grafana dashboard for application/system metrics graphs